 That’s it.
 Now you are ready to serve!

-Some of the ways I eat it is:
+Some of the ways I eat cauliflower rice are:

 Cut the cauliflower in half and cut out the stem and leaves.
 Cut each half again so that your cauliflower is quartered.
 You may need to cut into smaller pieces if you are using a food processor.